 In Season 6 when Sam is missing his soul, Dean takes on the role of his conscience.
 How much he succeeds varies, though it is acknowledged that before Dean joined Sam, Sam was extremely ruthless, killing and sacrificing innocents in order to finish a hunt.
 With Dean around, this happens much less.

 Likewise, in a Season 5 episode The End, Dean is sent to a future where he and Sam never reunite and Sam ends up becoming Lucifer's vessel.
 Even Dean has to admit that his future self is a callous dick and by the end of the episode, has come to the conclusion that they "keep each other human."

 Alternate Future Sylar from Volume 3 of Heroes has his son Noah as his Morality Chain, one strong enough to subvert Do Not Call Me Gabriel.
 With Noah around, Sylar was able to curb his hunger and become a good man.
 But then it all goes horribly, horriblywrong when it turns out that Knox doesn't know the meaning of Infant Immortality.

 Davis Bloome from Smallville transforms into killing machine Doomsday with enough agitation; however, Chloe Sullivan's physical presence is the only thing that could calm him enough to stop the transformations.
 When he finds out Chloe truly loves Jimmy Olsen instead of him and that she ran away with him just to protect Clark, though, Davis (the human) goes apeshit and murderous.

-Ianto Jones from Torchwood fills this role for Captain Jack Harkness.
-Word Of God has it that if he hadn't died, Jack would not have been able to kill his grandson later on.
+The entire Torchwood team fills this role for Captain Jack Harkness.
+Word Of God has it that if Ianto hadn't died, Jack would not have been able to kill his grandson later on.